VLety/fastApiProject/README.md

 > * Tech description: FastAPI & Swagger UI (with automatic interactive documentation), SQLite3 database, OAuth2 authorization with Password (and hashing), Bearer with JWT tokens together with Role-based access control (RBAC) permissions model.

 > [!TIP]
-> This solution is presented in the most simple to learn form without using Docker technology or a full-fledged WSGI HTTP Server such as Gunicorn.
-We will simply use the Uvicorn ASGI web server that is already built into FastAPI framework and this is sufficient for PoC, Prototyping or even MVP purpose.
+> This solution is presented in the most simple to learn form without using Docker technology or a full-fledged [WSGI](https://wsgi.tutorial.codepoint.net/intro) HTTP Server such as Gunicorn.
+We will simply use the Uvicorn [ASGI](https://asgi.readthedocs.io/en/latest/) web server that is already built into FastAPI framework and this is sufficient for PoC, Prototyping or even MVP purpose.

+> [!NOTE]
+> What is the difference between WSGI and ASGI server interface specification?
+In simple words: WSGI is synchronous, handling one request at a time, and blocking execution until processing is complete.
+[ASGI](https://asgi.readthedocs.io/en/latest/) is asynchronous, handling multiple requests concurrently without blocking other requests.

 > [!TIP]
 > Using Nginx as a proxy in front of your WSGI or ASGI server may not be necessary for PoC or Prototype approach, but is recommended for additional resilience and full-fledged production environment.
 Nginx can deal with serving your static media and buffering slow requests, leaving your application servers free from load as much as possible, add more security etc.